Dungeons & Dragons campaign settings: Mystara

 The world map of Mystara is based on Christopher Scotese's Time-Life map of Jurassic earth.
 Most adventures take place in "The Known World", the southeastern corner of the Brun continent and adjacent isles, which includes a variegated patchwork of human and non-human realms: real-world analogues of medieval and renaissance European (e.g. Balkan Traladarans, French, Scottish, German, and Machiavellian Italian Glantrians, and Norse Northlanders, to name only a few), African (Egyptian analogues in Ylaruam and Thothia), Asian (Arabian and Central Asian Ylaruam, Indian Sind, and Mongolian Ethengar), Indigenous North American (the Atruaghin Clans), and Oceanian (the Hawai'ian Makai of the Kingdom of Ierenedi) cultures, Dwarvish, Halfling, and Elvish realms (including Spanish "Flamenco Elves"), a wasteland populated by orcs and other humanoid races presented in a comedic light, and two large empires (one inspired by real-world Rome and Byzantium, and the other one ruled by one thousand 36th-level magic-users).
-The setting includes further oddities, such as the Red Steel / Savage Coast campaign where characters gain mutant powers due to a red poisonous dust which pervades that region, and a peculiar "hollow earth", "lost world" refugium with dinosaurs and primordial cultures (the Hollow World sub-setting).
+The setting includes further oddities, such as the Red Steel/Savage Coast campaign where characters gain mutant powers due to a red poisonous dust which pervades that region, and a peculiar "hollow earth", "lost world" refugium with dinosaurs and primordial cultures (the Hollow World sub-setting).

 In the mid-1990s, TSR's attention shifted towards the advanced edition of D&D. A version of the setting was released for AD&D 2nd edition, but support was sparse.
-However, Mystara is one of the settings mentioned in the core rulebooks of the 5th edition of D&D, launched in 2014.
+Mystara is one of the settings mentioned in the core rulebooks of the 5th edition of D&D, launched in 2014.